Meet the Faculty

 Relational Coach, Education Disruptor, Feminist Killjoy

-Dr. Sam Passeport (she.her.hers) is the Founder of No Borders Learning that helps schools and universities build relational and dialogic feedback cultures through workshops, courses, coaching, and creative consulting.
+Dr. Sam Passeport (she.her.hers) is the Founder of No Borders Learning that helps schools, universities, and organizations build relational and dialogic feedback cultures through workshops, courses, coaching, and creative consulting.
 She is a French educator who has worked across international schools in India and in the Dutch public higher-education sector.
-She centres critical and relational pedagogies, treating feedback as a dialogic encounter through the lens of socio-materiality.
+She centers critical and relational pedagogies, treating feedback as a dialogic encounter through a critical-decolonial lens.
 Her doctorate (2025) explored students’ experiences of teacher feedback, using creative research methods.
-Sam also serves as the Chair of AEA-Europe’s Assessment Cultures.

 View profile →